 - ALL CLINICAL ELECTIVE STUDENTS (except Botswana): At the end of your trip but while still in country, complete the Penn Med Student section of the Evaluation Form and provide a hard copy to your supervisor.
 The supervisor can email the form directly to Maria Cortese Hering, or return it to you in a sealed envelope.
 Maria will send it to the Registrar.

 - BOTSWANA CLINICAL ELECTIVE STUDENTS: Inform Josephine Thankane of ANY travel you plan to do while in Botswana.
 It is imperative that the BUP know where Penn students are at all times (even on weekends) to ensure student safety.

 - BOTSWANA CLINICAL ELECTIVE STUDENTS: Enter all procedures (throughout the rotation) performed on the Procedures Log and include your supervisor's signature.

-- BOTSWANA CLINICAL ELECTIVE STUDENTS: At the end of your trip but while still in country, complete the Penn Med Student section of the Evaluation Form and provide a hard copy to Ms. Josephine Thankane.
-Ms. Thankane will ensure the PMH mentor completes it will send the completed evaluation to Maria Cortese Hering.
-Maria will send it to the Registrar.
+- BOTSWANA CLINICAL ELECTIVE STUDENTS: Students on rotations in Botswana will spend 3 weeks at one hospital and 3 weeks at another.
+At the end of your trip but while still in country, complete the Penn Med Student section of the Evaluation Form (one for each hospital) and provide hard copies to Ms. Josephine Thankane.
+Ms. Thankane will ensure the PMH and DRMH mentors complete them and will send the completed evaluations to Maria Cortese Hering.
+Maria will send them to the Registrar.

 - BOTSWANA CLINICAL ELECTIVE STUDENTS: Obtain PPD or submit TB symptom check at Student Health Services 12 weeks after the end of your experience.
 Students are automatically registered for post-travel PPD through OASIS.